Fran4end/Yomu_no_Ikiru/README.md

 cd osu
 ```

-To update the source code to the latest commit, run the following command inside the `osu` directory:
+To update the source code to the latest commit, run the following command inside the `yomu_no_ikiru` directory:

 ```shell
 git pull